LACE SEEKS APPLICANTS FOR GETTY MARROW UNDERGRADUATE INTERNSHIP

 Getty Marrow Curatorial Intern

-The Getty Marrow Curatorial Intern will work directly with LACE Curator Daniela Lieja Quintanar to produce the summer and fall 2020 exhibitions in LACE’s main gallery.
-The Intern will assist Quintanar with research, curation, production, and marketing for both exhibitions, and will coordinate and produce several public programs scheduled throughout the summer exhibition’s presentation.
+The Getty Marrow Curatorial Intern will work directly with LACE Curator Daniela Lieja Quintanar.
+The Intern will assist Quintanar with research, curation, production, and marketing for upcoming exhibitions, and will coordinate and produce several digital programs scheduled throughout the summer.
 The Curatorial Intern will serve as the key liaison between the artist, collaborators, and LACE’s staff.

 Over the course of this internship, the Curatorial Intern will:

 - Engage in curatorial research and planning with the LACE Curator.
-Collaborate with staff on conceptual and logistical developments for the Fall 2020 exhibition.
-(25% of time)
+Collaborate with staff on conceptual and logistical developments for upcoming exhibitions.

-- Participate in all aspects of the coordination, production and presentation of LACE’s summer 2020 exhibition installation, including gallery and artwork preparation, researching technical requirements, and responding to requests from artists, technicians, and special contractors; (25% of time)
+- Participate in all aspects of the coordination, production and presentation of LACE’s summer 2021 exhibition installation, including gallery and artwork preparation, researching technical requirements, and responding to requests from artists, technicians, and special contractors.

-- Serve as a LACE Gallery Guide team leader who interacts directly with the public and educates visitors about the exihibtion.
+- Serve as a LACE Gallery Guide team leader who interacts directly with the public and educates visitors about the exhibition.
 The Curatorial Intern will assist in the development of didactic materials that provide a point of entry to the work on view.
-They will be involved in the gallery’s opening and closing procedures, as well as general exhibition maintenance; (15% of time)
+They will be involved in the gallery’s opening and closing procedures, as well as general exhibition maintenance.

 - Oversee photographic and digital documentation of events and installations.
-This will include preparing and uploading digital documentation and related artist’s materials to the LACE website, and in-depth involvement in social media platforms; (5% of time)
+This will include preparing and uploading digital documentation and related artist’s materials to the LACE website, and in-depth involvement in social media platforms.

-- Promote LACE programs and initiate community outreach in alliance with LACE’s communication efforts; (10% of time)
+- Promote LACE programs and initiate community outreach in alliance with LACE’s communication efforts.

-- Participate in the evaluation of LACE’s programs by surveying LACE visitors to assess the depth and quality of public interaction; and (5% of time)
+- Participate in the evaluation of LACE’s programs by surveying LACE visitors to assess the depth and quality of public interaction.

 LACE staff will act as the human resources contact to train the intern in areas of office procedures.
-The first week of the internship will include an orientation to the facility, members of the staff, technical equipment and data-entry procedures, phone, office and gallery protocol, as well as an historical overview of the organization and its upcoming programs and events.
-The Intern will be provided with their own internet, desk, and computer in the open-concept staff office.
+The first week of the internship will include an orientation to the facility, members of the staff, technical equipment and data-entry procedures, phone, office, and gallery protocol, as well as a historical overview of the organization and its upcoming programs and events.
 In addition to weekly check-in meetings with the student’s primary supervisor, there will be a 5-week mid-term review and a presentation to the staff at the end of the internship.

 How to Apply: